appliedbits/draft-wendt-stir-certificate-transparency/draft-wendt-stir-certificate-transparency.md

 Submitters submit certificates to logs for public auditing.
 In order to enable attribution of each logged certificate to its issuer, each submission MUST be accompanied by all additional certificates required to verify the chain up to an accepted trust anchor.
 The trust anchor (a root or intermediate CA certificate) MAY be omitted from the submission.

 If a log accepts a submission, it will return a Signed Certificate Timestamp (SCT) (see Section 4.8 {{RFC9162}}).
-The submitter SHOULD validate the returned SCT, as described in Section 8.1 of {{RFC9162}}, if they understand its format and they intend to use it to construct an STI certificate.

 ## Certificates

-Any entity, generally a STIR CA can submit {{RFC8226}} defined certificates or {{RFC9060}} defined delegate certificates or similarly defined STIR certificates to a log.
+Any entity, generally a STIR CA, can submit {{RFC8226}} defined certificates or {{RFC9060}} defined delegate certificates or similarly defined STIR certificates to a log.
 Since it is anticipated that verification services could reject certificates that are not logged, it is expected that certificate issuers and subjects will be strongly motivated to submit them.

 # Log Format and Operation

-A log is a single, append-only log of submitted certificate entries.
+A log is a single, append-only, merkel-tree type of log of submitted certificate entries.
 Log procedures are RECOMMENDED to follow similar procedures and formats defined in Section 4 of {{RFC9162}}, but in general only are required to follow the API interfaces defined in this document.

 # STIR Authentication Services